Stuycs-K/finalprojectapcs-3-wang-jessie-li-jamie/DEVLOG-Jessie.md

 ### 2025-06-07 - Main class, Text issues
 Spent around 20 minutes fixing text issues and adding a black box under it so it is easier to read in the build mode.

+I believe this document accurately reflects the contributions of my teamate.